Table of Contents

 - On-site Customers

-On-site customer means to include real life customers in the development process.
-The customers will be always available to answer questions, provide the requirements, set the priorities.
-As a result, this will ensure the customers’ satisfaction by including them in and will avoid frustration caused by negative feedback caused by misunderstanding the requirements.
+On-site customer means to include real-life customers in the development process.
+The customers will be always available to answer questions, provide the requirements, and set the priorities.
+As a result, this will ensure the customers’ satisfaction by including them and will avoid frustration caused by negative feedback caused by misunderstanding the requirements.

 - The Planning Game